Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 target_link_libraries(myapp PRIVATE MbedTLS::mbedtls MbedTLS::mbedx509 MbedTLS::tfpsacrypto)
 ```
 You can also refer to the following example programs demonstrating how to consume Mbed TLS as a CMake package:
-- programs/test/cmake_package
+- `programs/test/cmake_package`
-- programs/test/cmake_package_install
+- `programs/test/cmake_package_install`

 #### Using the Mbed TLS Crypto pkg-config file

 The Mbed TLS CMake build system still provides the pkg-config file mbedcrypto.pc, so you can continue using it.
 Internally, it now references the tfpsacrypto library.

-A new pkg-config file, tfpsacrypto.pc, is also provided.
+A new pkg-config file, `tfpsacrypto.pc`, is also provided.
-Both mbedcrypto.pc and tfpsacrypto.pc are functionally equivalent, providing the same compiler and linker flags.
+Both `mbedcrypto.pc` and `tfpsacrypto.pc` are functionally equivalent, providing the same compiler and linker flags.

 #### Using Mbed TLS as an installed library